-Officials have also arrested been known to arrest sex buyers as the result of citizen complaints to police.
-For example, in March, 2016, a U.S. Army National Guard staff sergeant had sent explicit messages to an 18-year-old East Lansing woman.
-The woman, a sex trafficking survivor, w.
+Officials have also been known to arrest sex buyers as the result of citizen complaints to police.
+For example, in March 2016, a U.S. Army National Guard staff sergeant sent explicit messages to an 18-year-old East Lansing woman.
 In May 2016, the woman, a sex trafficking survivor, tired of the explicit photos he sent her and attempts to solicit sex in exchange for money, reported the staff sergeant to an Ingham County Sheriff’s Office detective, asking for help.
 With the woman’s cooperation and in partnership with the FBI, the Sheriff’s Office lured the man to a Delhi Township hotel.
 There, he was arrested by undercover officials with $55 in cash and a bag of sex toys.
 In the four years in which Lansing-area police reports on prostitution cases were reviewed by the State Journal, this case was reportedly the first in which a victim/survivor brought a sex buyer to police attention.

 - https://www.detroitnews.com/ingham-county-prosecutor-dunnings-plans-resign (2016)